On Recurrent Neural Networks for learning-based control: recent results and ideas for future developments: Introduction

 \subsection{NN as approximators of computationally-intensive control laws}

 When a reliable model of the system is available, but the online computational burden of the designed control law is excessive, the interpolative power of NN can be leveraged to approximate such control law offline.
 This approach is predominantly pursued when an MPC control law is adopted, which requires to solve a {potentially cumbersome} optimization problem at each time step.
 While for the specific case of linear models, under mild assumptions, the MPC state-feedback law can be put in an explicit exact form \cite{alessio2009survey}, this task is generally relaxed for {nonlinear and/or nonlinearly constrained systems}, and an accurate approximation of the control law is sought.
 To this purpose, NN are strong candidates, owing to their universal approximation capabilities and extremely low online computational cost, see e.g. \cite{parisini1995receding, cavagnari1999neural, karg2021approximate}.
 Remarkably, it has been recently shown that these approximations can preserve the closed-loop stability \cite{hertneck2018learning} and fulfill input constraints \cite{kumar2021industrial}.
+Similar approaches are those based on the Internal Model Control strategy, in which a NN is used to approximate the inverse of the model \cite{rivals2000nonlinear}, which enjoy a low computational burden while preserving the closed-loop stability \cite{bonassi2022imc}.